owendx/slot-machine/README.md

 ### Slot Machine Description

 The slot machine is rendered on the page using a design powered by CSS Grid and Flexbox.
-The slot machine features 4 reels loaded with 9 symbols.
+The slot machine features 3 reels, each reel loaded with 9 symbols.

 When the page is first loaded, the buttons and reels are not initially active.
 The live console/info box prompts the user to enter their starting bet, via a prompt.